 Let me introduce myself…

 I’m Liz.
 I write songs.
 The songs I like writing the most are the ones that are sung by God’s people.
-Listening to the saints sing in full voice – be it 5 or 5000 – forms some of my earliest memories, and it still thrills me.
+Listening to the saints sing in full voice -‐‑ be it 5 or 5000 -‐‑ forms some of my earliest memories, and it still thrills me.
 I don’t mind if a song isn’t sung perfectly, as long as it is sung with heart.
-It might be a heart full of joy, or of hope, or of grief, but a good song will give voice to each emotion, directing our hearts towards the Lord Jesus, inspiring us to trust him.
-That’s what I’m aiming for.
+It might be a heart full of joy, or of hope, or of grief, but a good song will give voice to each emotion, directing our hearts towards Jesus, inspiring us to trust him.

 People often ask where a song comes from.
-Songs begin in many places – lots of my songs have been written from a particular brief (to suit the theme of a conference for example).
-However the song begins, I always like to imagine who might be singing the song as I write it, be it the believer with their hands in the air, their hands in their pockets or their hands immersed in the kitchen sink.
+Songs begin in many places; lots of my songs have been written from a particular brief (to suit the theme of a conference for example).
+Whichever way it begins, I always like to imagine who might be singing the song as I write it, be it the believer with their hands in the air, their hands in their pockets or their hands in the kitchen sink.
 And ultimately, I pray that I am daily motivated by the picture of heaven in John’s Revelation, where people from every nation sing one song to the Lamb who was slain, who is worthy of praise.

 For those who want the facts and figures, I’ve studied science, education, music and theology.
 I’m really grateful for all I’ve learned through that, and that I studied them at a time when my brain was receptive to learning!
 I’ve also learned a lot by being a child of God, a brother of Jesus, a sister of the saints, a wife and a mother, and through many years of facing the daily grind with a mind that can play tricks on me.